-Accelerate Resources Limited ("Accelerate" or "the Company") is pleased to announce that the Company has completed its first diamond drill hole at the Thomas Creek cobalt-copper-gold Prospect.
+Accelerate Resources Limited ("Accelerate" or "the Company") is pleased to announce that the Company has completed its second diamond drill hole at the Thomas Creek cobalt-copper-gold prospect, TCDD002.

-Drill hole TCDD001, 272.9m EOH, is the first of three holes targeting a large chargeable IP anomaly located along the eastern margin of an ovoid aeromagnetic body, below a surface copper-cobalt anomaly.
+TCDD002 is the second of three initial holes targeting a large chargeable IP anomaly located along the eastern margin of an ovoid magnetic body, below a surface copper-cobalt anomaly.